 - The 2nd layer is designed to bring the contouring and supportive capabilities.
 It is 2 inches thick, and it’s made of regular memory foam.
 The layer offers additional pressure relief, body contouring, and deep compression support.
 It caters to those who are a bit heavier in weight.
-This layer is a bit less dense with 3.0 PCF.

 The cover of the Leesa is also very sleek and appealing.
 It is made of polyester and Lycra, and it is cut from just one piece of fabric, hence making it seamless.
 The cover is also quite breathable, and it finishes the mattress with a very nice and snug fit.
 It’s stylish in terms of aesthetics, and it is not going to dampen the capabilities of the bed itself.